huang5587/CS135-SentimentAnalysis/README.md

 # Sentiment Analysis on Online Customer Reviews

 This repositry contains the data and code for a sentiment analysis conducted on online customer reivews.
-I trained 3 models (Logistic Regression, Nerual Network and SVM).
+I trained 3 models (Logistic Regression, Neural Network and SVM).
 Of the three, the logisitic regression model performed the best with an accuracy score of ~83%

 ## Process